Authorship

 • A.C.
 Vandaele [if not already cited]

-• Send the publication prior to submission to ALL co-authors, including PI allowing at least two weeks for review.
+• Send the publication prior to submission to all co-authors, allowing at least two weeks for review.
+All co-authors should read the manuscript and provide comments if they wish.

-Some exceptions to these rules may apply for specific papers (general papers on the instrument or science objectives, special issues) where the complete list of all co-Is should be mentioned, but PI approval must be obtained first.
+Some exceptions to these rules may apply for specific papers (general papers on the instrument or science objectives, special issues unrelated to NOMAD primary science goals, etc.) where the complete list of all co-Is should be mentioned, but PI approval shall be obtained first.
+Also for conferences where the number of co-authors is limited, those directly involved in the study should take priority; and if it is possible to include a team as the last co-author, the NOMAD team should be credited.

 Acknowledgements

-IASB-BIRA is to be accredited as Lead institute.
+IASB-BIRA is to be accredited as the lead institute.
 The scientific institutions (IASB-BIRA, IAA, OU, INAF-IAPS) must be acknowledged in all publications, as well as the funding agencies.
 We encourage the use of the following acknowledgments sentence: